RagnarokOS/src/README.md

 =====

 1) Don't attempt to build the whole thing at once.
 This isn't ready yet.
-2) On non-Ragnarok systems, before running make in any directory, set the TOPDIR variable to the full path to the repository on the filesystem, e.g.
+2) On non-Ragnarok systems, before running make, set the TOPDIR environment variable to the full path to the repository on the filesystem so that the build process can use the repo's own usr/share/mk/* and lib directories, e.g.

 ```
     $ export TOPDIR=/home/username/src